nicolasenriquez/Data_Science_Portafolio/Customer_Analytics_Course/02-Brand_Positioning-Sections_8_to_9/README.md

-# Data Science Specialization Courses
+# Customer Analytics Brand Positioning

 In this repository contains a jupyter notebook with personal notes, examples and tips from the course Customer Analytics in Python 2022 offered by Udemy.

 ## Content

-- *Brand Positioning*: Contains the notebook with the theory and comments related to brand positioning analysis.
+- *Customer Analytics Positioning*: Contains the notebook with the theory and comments related to brand positioning analysis.

 - *DATA*: Contains the CSV with the data.